Women in Medicine Fighting COVID-19: Mara Windsor, DO

 In honor of this year’s Women in Medicine and Science month, the University of Arizona College of Medicine – Phoenix has asked a few faculty to share their inspiring stories and work that is helping our community through the coronavirus pandemic.

-Mara Windsor, DO, has been working as an emergency medicine physician for more than 15 years, but said that these last few months fighting the coronavirus has been a completely different experience — something they’ve never seen before.
+Meet Mara Windsor, DOMara Windsor, DO, has been working as an emergency medicine physician for more than 15 years, but said that these last few months fighting the coronavirus has been a completely different experience — something they’ve never seen before.

 Dr. Windsor, who is a clinical assistant professor in Emergency Medicine and a physician in three Phoenix emergency departments, has been seeing patients during the pandemic, raising three children and three dogs, working as the chief wellness officer at her hospital and volunteering her time to support the emotional and physical well-being of her community through a nonprofit she started called L.I.F.E.